Oil posts biggest quarterly rise since 2009 on OPEC cuts, sanctions

 The producer countries are to meet in June, but some cracks are emerging.
 OPEC leader Saudi Arabia is struggling to convince Russia to stay much longer in the pact, and Moscow may agree only to a three-month extension, three sources familiar with the matter said.

-U.S. energy firms this week reduced the number of oil rigs operating to their lowest in nearly a year, cutting the most rigs in a quarter in three years, General Electric Co’s GE.N Baker Hughes energy services firm said.
+U.S. energy firms this week reduced the number of oil rigs operating to their lowest in nearly a year, cutting the most rigs in a quarter in three years, General Electric Co’s Baker Hughes energy services firm said.
 [RIG/U]

 Futures have been pressured by concerns that a slowing global economy could hit energy demand.